Classical Studies Minor

 A minor in Classical Studies is a very flexible program that allows you to organize and design a curriculum that best fits your interest.
-The minor has a language core curriculum, complemented by a variety of courses in literature, art, history, political science, and philosophy, offered within and without the Department of Foreign Languages.
+The minor has a language core curriculum, complemented by a variety of courses in literature, art, history, political science, and philosophy, offered within and without the Department of World Languages and Cultures.

 - GRE 331 - Greek Literature in Translation

-- HIS 456 - Topics in Ancient History
+- HIST 456 - Topics in Ancient History

 Not all courses listed will be offered every semester.
 Courses not listed here that nonetheless deal with the classics might also count towards your Minor in Classical Studies, subject to pre-approval.